snknitin/100DaysOfML/Log.md

 ## Day 1 : July 18 , 2018

 **Today's Progress** :
-* Looked at Uber's Michealangelo.
+* Looked at **Uber's Michealangelo**.
 It is designed to cover the end-to-end ML workflow: manage data, train, evaluate, and deploy models, make predictions, and monitor predictions.
 The system also supports traditional ML models, time series forecasting, and deep learning.
 UberEATS has several models running on Michelangelo, covering meal delivery time predictions, search rankings, search autocomplete, and restaurant rankings.
 The delivery time models predict how much time a meal will take to prepare and deliver before the order is issued and then again at each stage of the delivery process.
-* Read through the RL^2 paper for faster RL agorithm training using RNN
+* Read through the **RL^2 paper for faster RL agorithm training using RNN**

 **Thoughts** :